 3. They feel and express a sense of ownership or concern for company success.

 CELEBRATING LOYALTY DRIVES TENURE

 A recent global quantitative and qualitative study by The Cicero Group, looked at the impact of years of service or career achievement programs.
 The findings: Celebrating career achievement is strongly correlated to increased tenure.
-In fact, organizations that offer a career achievement program keep employees an average of two years longer than organizations that don’t.
+In fact, organisations that offer a career achievement program keep employees an average of two years longer than organisations that don’t.
 If the program is perceived to be effective, employees plan to stay at their current employer for an additional two years on top of that.